-Millennials, Gen Xers and Baby Boomers might speak almost entirely different languages and respond to different recruiting methods, but they’re all valuable assets in a diverse workplace.
+Millennials, Gen Xers and Baby Boomers might speak almost entirely different languages and respond to different hiring strategies, but they’re all valuable assets in a diverse workplace.
 If you could peek into the mind of one, you’d likely see different process and a different sort of culture expectation than you’d find in another.
 Unless you can alter your approach as needed, you might miss out on some of the best possible hires.

 Each generation brings something a little different to the table, and they all require something a bit different in return.
 Some think about compensation, and some want flexibility.
 Some need positive reinforcement.
 By understanding who you’re trying to reach, you can create a flexible strategy that works.